-- 1.1 This screening report is used to determine whether or not the contents of the North Kilworth Neighbourhood Plan (NP) requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the North Kilworth Neighbourhood Plan is to reflect the desires of the community and consider issues such as: - -- Policies in relation to housing provision and need; - -- Protecting important views: - -- Safeguarding the aquifer and introducing policies relating to biodiversity; - -- Tackling signage issues within the village; - -- Policies to address car parking issues within the village; - -- The protection of important community assets; - -- The incorporation of the Village Design Statement into the Neighbourhood Plan: - -- Protection of important local buildings and structures and open spaces of local importance; and - -- Protecting businesses and supporting business expansion in appropriate locations. - 1.3 The core objectives of the Examination Version Neighbourhood Plan at December 2016 are based on the key issues raised by local people.
-They have been summarised and refined by the Steering Group to form the basis of the Neighbourhood Plan for North Kilworth. - 1.4 The North Kilworth Neighbourhood Plan specifically considers the following: - POLICY NK1: GENERAL POLICY PRINCIPLE Where there are no policies in this Plan relevant to a planning application or development proposal, the provisions of relevant National and District wide planning policies apply. - POLICY NK2: HOUSING PROVISION Having regard to dwellings already constructed or with planning permission, the remaining housing provision for North Kilworth Parish will be a target of a minimum of 24 new dwellings over the period 2015 to 2031, which will be met within the housing site identified in NK3 and windfall development described in Policy NK4. - POLICY NK3: HOUSING PROVISION Housing Provision within the Limits to Development (See Proposals Map Figure 4) will be supported at the following site to meet, along with wind-fall development, the housing requirement of a target of 24 dwellings:
+- 1.3 The purpose of the North Kilworth Neighbourhood Plan is to reflect the desires of the community and consider issues such as: - -- Policies in relation to housing provision and need; - -- Protecting important views; - -- Safeguarding the aquifer and introducing policies relating to biodiversity; - -- Tackling signage issues within the village; - -- Policies to address car parking issues within the village; - -- The protection of important community assets; - -- The incorporation of the Village Design Statement into the Neighbourhood Plan: - -- Protection of important local buildings and structures and open spaces of local importance; and - -- Protecting businesses and supporting business expansion in appropriate locations. - 1.4 The core objectives of the Examination Version Neighbourhood Plan at December 2016 are based on the key issues raised by local people.
+They have been summarised and refined by the Steering Group to form the basis of the Neighbourhood Plan for North Kilworth. - 1.5 The North Kilworth Neighbourhood Plan specifically considers the following: - POLICY NK1: GENERAL POLICY PRINCIPLE Where there are no policies in this Plan relevant to a planning application or development proposal, the provisions of relevant National and District wide planning policies apply. - POLICY NK2: HOUSING PROVISION Having regard to dwellings already constructed or with planning permission, the remaining housing provision for North Kilworth Parish will be a target of a minimum of 24 new dwellings over the period 2015 to 2031, which will be met within the housing site identified in NK3 and windfall development described in Policy NK4.

+POLICY NK3: HOUSING PROVISION -

+Housing Provision within the Limits to Development (See Proposals Map Figure 4) will be supported at the following site to meet, along with wind-fall development, the housing requirement of a target of 24 dwellings: